urpflanze-org/typedoc-docs/README.md

 In order to have a more readable result and therefore easier to manage.

-The style is still tied to urpflances, but it could become an isolated package.
+The style is still tied to urpflanze, but it could become an isolated package.

 ## Installation